paulgear/mail-archive/README.txt

   providing compatibility with the database of your choice will be gratefully accepted.  :-)

-- To install all the required dependencies on Debian, use the following
+- To install the required dependencies on Debian, use the following command: apt-get install \
-  command:
-	apt-get install \
 		libdbd-mysql-perl \
 		libdbi-perl \
 		libdigest-perl \
+		libemail-abstract-perl \
 		libemail-address-perl \
 		libemail-mime-perl \
+		libemail-sender-perl \
 		libfile-path-perl
   To install as a normal user on Ubuntu add sudo to the beginning of the above command.

+- Install Email::Reply:
+	cpan Email::Reply

 - Install the files here in the home directory of a non-privileged user with permissions to write to your project directory.